BoredApps/BoredApps/README.md

 <hr>

 ### 🤓 Be the First to Discover What's New at BoredApps!
 Stay ahead of the curve.
-When you join our community you'll receive exclusive updates, insider tips, and early access to our newest offerings all conveniently delivered straight to your inbox @ https://sendfox.com/realboredapps
+When you join our community you'll receive exclusive updates, insider tips, and early access to our newest offerings all conveniently delivered straight to your inbox.
+Go to -> https://sendfox.com/realboredapps

 <hr>